SoumyaAbraham/Pewlett-Hackard_Analysis/README.md

   Assistant Engineer: 1:14 _This is a very reasonable amount of trainees per mentor_
   Manager: N/A _There are no managers retiring during the 'Silver Tsunami'_

-  Overall, all titles but Senior Engineer can be easily mentored through the mentorship program.
+  #### Overall, all titles but Senior Engineer can be easily mentored through the mentorship program.

   ---

+  The SQL script for this analysis can be found here: [Employee_Database_challenge.sql](https://github.com/SoumyaAbraham/Pewlett-Hackard_Analysis/blob/main/Employee_Database_challenge.sql).
   All csv files can be found it [csv_files](https://github.com/SoumyaAbraham/Pewlett-Hackard_Analysis/tree/main/Data)

   ---